Yejashi/obsidianNotes/Research/LLNL Project/Roadblocks/Function Level Collection.md

 - Basic block `BB1` within `foo` has a loop unrolling optimization applied.
 - Basic block `BB2` within `foo` has constant folding applied.

+If we only track function-level passes, you will incorrectly conclude that no optimizations were applied to foo.